Surface Mount Soldering-A Comprehensive Understanding of Soldering

 6. Quality printed circuit board (PCB), components, and solder paste.

-In some states, it’s essential to use a keenly designed profile(s) to result in a repeatable, consistent process, which will deliver the desired results.
+In some states, it’s essential to use a keenly designed profile(s) to result in a repeatable, consistent process that will deliver the desired results.

 Lastly, the extra effort and time you can invest when soldering is worth the final product.